K3D-tools/K3D-jupyter/docs/source/why_using_k3d_jupyter/index.rst

 like in HPC_ centres where large scale simulations are performed or large datasets are available.

-Then is it possible to use the `Jupyter notebook <Jupyter>`_ as a remote display for visualizing that data.
+Then is it possible to use the `Jupyter Notebook`_ as a remote display for visualizing that data.
 As the frontend is on the users' computer, the interactivity of 3D inspection is very good and can achieve fast updates on the whole dataset.